Lee Ka Yi

-Lee Ka Yi MH (born 25 November 1993), also known as Ka Yi Lee, is a Hong Kong professional squash player.
-As of February 2018, she was ranked number 73 in the world.
+Lee Ka Yi MH (born 25 November 1993), is a Hong Kong professional squash player.
+As of December 2022, she was ranked number 43 in the world.

 Career

 She has competed in many professional PSA World Tour and PSA World Series tournaments.
 She was chosen player of the month by the WSA in August 2015.

 In 2018, she was part of the Hong Kong team that won the bronze medal at the 2018 Women's World Team Squash Championships.